 How many people lack regular, touching relationships in their lives?
 We go to licensed massage therapists for therapeutic massages but also also to enjoy the touching.
 The client doesn’t usually touch the MT, although hugging before and/or after the massage can be practiced by mutual consent where the relationship warrants that sign of welcome and appreciation.
 But massage is also something that couples can learn to give to each other.
 This form of touch not only relieves stress; it affirms a loving relationship and forms a bond between the couple that can lead to greater intimacy.

 In this “answer” article I have mentioned several types of massage.
 Types I have received and mentioned include: Swedish, Deep Tissue/Trigger Point, Thai stretching, Hawaiian Lomi Lomi, Acupressure, Aromatherapy (healing oils), Javanese.
 I have also received Korean body scrub, Asian reflexology (foot massage), Asian cupping, hot stones, and meditative touch.
 I have not received the Japanese walking on the back, Japanese Reiki (a gentle touch therapy), Japanese Shiatsu (an acupressure technique), experienced rolfing, or Tantra massage (see Frank Answers About Yoga, Sex, and Tantra).
 These are all ways of knowing the body through touch.

-Even though massage addresses the body, it has spiritual power.
-Massage can be a form of spirituality in which one becomes one with oneself, the massage therapist, the universe, and God.
+Even though massage and touch addresses the body, it has spiritual power.
+Massage and healing touch can be a form of spirituality in which a person becomes one with oneself, the massage therapist or giver, the universe, and God.
 A good massage brings one to a state of bliss in which one senses that all is well with one’s body, one’s life, and the world.
 That’s a good feeling to have even though it could dissolve once one leaves the massage table.
 But that table and the MT’s hands always beckon a return.